Social Media Myths in Business Can Make Too Much Distracting Noise

 Myth 3 – You need to spend many hours each day on Twitter

-This myth has been perpetuated by actual people who have nothing to do each day but to have conversations with hundreds of people on Twitter.
-This isn’t true because many really good social media specialists can spend some 30 minutes to one hour of BROKEN time on tweeting and can usually get results in a day or a week depending on what’s being marketed or needed.
-It really depends on how you use and manage your Twitter time.
+This myth has been perpetuated by actual people who have nothing to do each day but have conversations with hundreds of people on Twitter.
+This isn’t true because many really good social media specialists can spend some 30 minutes to one hour of BROKEN time on tweeting and usually get results in a day or a week, depending on what’s being marketed or needed.
+It depends on how you use and manage your Twitter time.

 Myth 4 – Social media is just a broadcast channel

 Who said that?
-Well, basically social media really is like one big bullhorn, but remember that it’s free, so why are some people complaining?
-When social media blasts a message one way, even with just trickle traffic at first, once people are engaged and involved, the trickle could turn into a river.
+Well, social media is like one big bullhorn, but remember that it’s free, so why are some people complaining?
+When social media blasts a message one way, even with trickle traffic at first, the trickle could turn into a river once people are engaged and involved.

 Myth 5 – You Can’t Use Social Media in Business Like a Local Business

 Many people believe that social media could be extremely beneficial for a business.
 The issue with social media is that everyone uses it to make themselves look like rock stars.
 Even so, you can’t make anyone else like them.
 To varying degrees, people’s made-up tales can either be the best or the worst.
 This can be done in a variety of online formats, including blog comments, status updates, and general website content.
 People will turn elsewhere if they do not find what they need on your site.